 The heavy train was slowing down with a terrific noise.
-Christophe dried his tears, got up and said: "I must go."
+Christophe dried his tears, got up and said:

 He looked at the sky in the direction in which Paris must be.
 The sky, dark everywhere, was even darker there.
 It was like a dark chasm.
 Christophe's heart ached, but he said again: